dustinpfister/blog_posts/_posts/threejs-vector3-apply-euler.md

 In order to use the apply [Euler method](/2021/04/28/threejs-euler/) of the Vector3 class it should go without saying that an instance of the Euler class will be needed.
 This is then another class that is worth checking out in detail if you have not done so all ready, it is similar to that of Vector3, but is has to do with a collation of three angles.

+### Source code examples are also up on github

+The source code examples that I am writing about in this post can also be found in my [test threejs repo on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-vector3-apply-euler).

 ### Version Numbers matter with threejs

-When I wrote this post I was using r127 of threejs.
+When I wrote this post I was using r127 of threejs, and the last time I came around to do a little editing I was using r140 of the library.
 I have made a habit of making sure that I always mentioning what version I was using when writing a post like this because of code breaking changes that are made to the library often.

 ## 1 - Basic Vector3.applyEuler example